Skills + CLI

 remind remember "WebSocket endpoint at /ws/notifications: JWT auth, JSON events" \

 A skill is a markdown file that instructs an agent how to use Remind for a specific workflow.
-The built-in plan/spec/implement cycle is one opinionated workflow, but Remind is a primitive — you can build anything on top.
+The bundled remind skill is a starting point; Remind is a primitive — you can build anything on top.

 Skill structure